A message from FilmQuest’s Founder & Director, Jonathan Martin:

 We are a global community, made up of individuals who represent a rich history of diversity found throughout the world.
-It is a festival made up of men and women who embody their race, their creeds, their orientations, and their cultures.
+It is a festival made up of people who embody their race, their creeds, their orientations, and their cultures.
 It is our mission and goal to ensure that everyone at FilmQuest, whether they are a filmmaker, screenwriter, crew member, guest, or an outside observer, are treated with dignity and respect.

-If for whatever reason you hear of something or someone that, either through their actions or speech, are bigoted, objectionable, sexist, racist, ignorant, etc., we ask that you please make it known immediately to whoever you can at FilmQuest.
+If for whatever reason you hear of something or someone that, either through their actions or speech, are bigoted, objectionable, sexist, racist, ignorant, etc., we ask that you please make it known immediately to whomever you can at FilmQuest.
 This also includes any incident of abuse or sexual harassment.
 We will do everything we can within our power to correct the action, and if the offending party refuses to comply with our request or inquiries, we will ask them to no longer participate in the festival.

 We also ask that if you are a guest of the festival and you see or hear another guest being treated unfairly or with ill intent, that you stand up for that individual, their voice, and their rights.
 Yes, these sort of confrontations can be uncomfortable, but it is vital that we treat each other with a respect and dignity that we all deserve.

 Sometimes it is necessary to ensure that no story or experience becomes exaggerated or taken out of context.
 That sometimes a small investigation needs to take place in order to discover the facts of a particular situation in order for the correct course of action to be taken.
 Sometimes it is learned that some people deserve a second chance, and sometimes it is learned they don’t at all.